supporting Women’s Right, Educational Equality and Economic Policy Leadership

 We hope that by establishing this Nineteenth Amendment Annual Lecture, we can inspire the next generation women leaders in Asia to be change agents to further help support Women’s Right, Educational Equality and Economic Policy Leadership.

-The first Nineteenth Amendment Annual Lecture will be held in Yangon, Myanmar (also known as Burma) on Tuesday, December 10th, 2019 a day also celebrated globally as Human Rights Day.
+The first Nineteenth Amendment Annual Lecture took place at the American Center Yangon in Myanmar (also known as Burma) on Tuesday, December 10th, 2019 a day also celebrated globally as Human Rights Day.

 On the back drop of Human Rights Day, Myanmar’s tragic human rights records to date, serves as a reminder of the important work that remains largely absent to resolve the after effects of the Rakhine crisis of 2017.
 Can a new generation of women leaders rise to the challenge to help address these human rights and many other socio-economic challenges that continue to confront Myanmar?